jcastillocano/jcastillocano.github.io/_posts/2019-02-03-fosdem-notes.markdown

 This one was more like an interactive chat (like open sessions in DevOps days) where Anton drove the session, but anyone could express and ask.
 It was a bit disappointed because I thought more testing stuff will be shown (in fact half of the room was against testing
-Terraform code, best way to test it is to actually apply and see what happens), but on the other hand some good tips where given, like how to structure your modules to make them easy to reuse, reduce blast radio applying small changes and how to handle non-backward compatible changes from providers' APIs.
+Terraform code, best way to test it is to actually apply and see what happens), but on the other hand some good tips where given, like how to structure your modules to make them easy to reuse, reduce blast radius applying small changes and how to handle non-backward compatible changes from providers' APIs.

 ### Tools